Step 1: List All Tasks and Resource Requirements

 - The duration of individual tasks within past projects

-- Costs incurred on past projects
+- Expenses incurred on past projects

 Communicate with them and try to discern the necessary information you’ll need to create the most accurate educated guess together.
 Don’t worry if you make mistakes on your first try, instead, try to learn from them and move forward.